 We are forced to conclude that Hatakh's entire purpose is to disappear in the middle of the dialogue.
 In other words, it is specifically because the narrator emphasizes, at the beginning, the presence of Hatakh as an interlocutor between Mordekhai and Esther, that the fact that he suddenly ignores him from the middle of the dialogue and onwards becomes the message itself.
-The reader looks for him and does not find him, and in not being found, Hatakh fulfills his literary role.
+The reader looks for Hatakh and does not find him, and in not being found, Hatakh fulfills his literary role.

 Who is Hatakh?
 Or - more specifically - what does he represent in the story?
 The answer lies in the manner in which he is presented at the beginning of the dialogue: "One of the king's chamberlains, whom he had placed at her disposal" (5).
 Hatakh represents the palace norms; he is a "chamberlain of the king," and Achashverosh has put him at Esther's service.
 In other words, in the first stage - in which Hatakh is mentioned over and over - Esther and Mordekhai are engaging in "Persian-Shushanite discourse."
-Hatakh facilitates the communications between them; their dialogue is conducted through a Persian channel.
-Indeed, in the first part of the conversation there is nothing that distinguishes Mordekhai or Esther from any other person, of any national identity.
-Mordekhai seeks to make use of Esther's connections within the palace, and Esther is afraid for her life.
+Hatakh facilitates the communications between them; their dialogue is in this scene, for the first time, that Esther assumes responsibility for the fate of the Jewish people.